gosanbruno/gosanbruno.github.io/_posts/2018-10-06-disneyland.md

 Cost: $50 lunch, $40 midway games, $10 snacks

 We woke up around 7am, ate breakfast and walked over to the entrance gate.
 Disney has bag-check and metal detector scanning before you get to the ticket booths.
 The security guards do a comprehensive through everbody's bags.
 Outside food is allowed so I brought a lot food & drink (a couple Cokes, chips, juice boxes, granola bars, fruit gummi snacks).
 It took us around 10 minutes to get through the line.
 After all is said in done we got in through the park gate at 8:30 in the morning.
 Nice!
+A nice thing about California Adventure is they serve beer and alcohol all around the park.
+Basically starting around 11am I saw adults double-fisting brewskis ($10 each) all around the park.

 Without going into too much detail here's how we did the day.